Coffee is one of the most popular drinks on the planet.

-And if you’re a true coffee enthusiast, you might have heard of or tried extra dark roast coffee.
+And if you're a true coffee enthusiast, you may have heard of or tried extra dark roast coffee.

 Quick Answer: What is an extra dark roast coffee?